bonfire-networks/bonfire_extension_template/README.md

 ### Automatic

-[Set up a Bonfire dev environment](https://docs.bonfirenetworks.org/hacking.html) and then [use the generator](https://docs.bonfirenetworks.org/create-a-new-extension.html) which will automatically do all the steps below for you.
+[Set up a Bonfire dev environment](https://docs.bonfirenetworks.org/hacking.html) and then [use the generator](https://docs.bonfirenetworks.org/create-a-new-extension.html) which will automatically run most of the steps below for you.

 ### Manual (deprecated)